covjson/specification/spec.md

 - A parameter group object may have a member with the name `"description"` where the value must be an i18n object which is a, perhaps lengthy, textual description of the parameter group.
 - A parameter group object may have a member with the name `"observedProperty"` where the value is an object as specified for parameter objects.
 - A parameter group object must have either or both the members `"label"` or/and `"observedProperty"`.
+- A parameter group object must have a member with the name `"members"` where the value is a non-empty array of parameter identifiers (see 6.3 Coverage objects).

 Example of a group describing a vector quantity:
 ```js